opencontainers/distribution-spec/spec.md

 Repository listing is reserved for a future version of the distribution spec.

 The `_catalog` api is reserved for historical usage.
-Registries MAY implement _catalog, but are NOT required.
+Registries MAY implement `_catalog`, but are NOT required.

 ### Listing Image Tags